AuReMe/metage2metabo/docs/tutorial.rst

 -p               create padmet files from PGDB
 -l int           specify the level for the sbml to be created -q               quiet mode
+--pwt-xml        use this option to use Pathway Tools xml

 The input genomic data has to follow a strict structure: